TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglYaml.rst

 .. include:: /Includes.rst.txt
-.. index:: pair: Coding guidelines; Yaml
+.. index:: pair: Coding guidelines; YAML
 .. _cgl-yaml:

 ======================
-Yaml Coding Guidelines
+YAML Coding Guidelines
 ======================

-Yaml is (one of the languages) used for configuration in TYPO3.
+YAML is (one of the languages) used for configuration in TYPO3.

 Directory and File Names
 ========================